Here’s how forced pairing of phones works like in Person of Interest:

 This allows the team to do a lot of different things, including tracking phones via GPS, hijacking calls and messages to the target phone, installing programs remotely on the target phone, recording conversations, and more.

-Does Forced Pairing Work in Real Life?
+Does Forced Pairing of Cell Phones Work in Real Life?

-You can completely take over any phone that happens to be on and nearby.
+It seems like a fairly powerful bit of technology when you can completely take over any phone that happens to be on and nearby.

 In the real world, that sounds kind of scary.